 of love transforming the chipped to whole.

 I remembered the words, my youth, and innocence.

-“Even a chipped China cup is perfect, if it’s loved perfectly.”
+“Even a chipped China cup is perfect if loved perfectly.”

 A sudden shift--of meaning made for me.

-My heart filled with what had been given,
+My heart filled with the love that had been given,

 to the chipped China cup that I had been,

-unaware of the light that loved me still.
+blind to the light that gave me grace.

 Alice W. Lee